 Feedback

 Like it?
 Hate it?
 Want something more out of it?
 Spotted a bug?
-General feedback?
-Drop me an email—I'd love to hear about it!
+General feedback? —I'd love to hear about it!

 Feeling generous?
 I like cash feedback just as much (ok, maybe a little more) ;).